Pr1meSuspec7/maclookup/README.md

 ## Notes

 - Supported MAC address formats: colon (`:`), dash (`-`), dot (`.`).
-- The script selects the vendor with the longest-match mac address
+- The script selects the vendor with the longest-match mac address.
+- The database is stored in your $HOME/Documents folder.

+## Compatibility

+- **Linux:** Fully supported.
+- **Windows:** Fully supported.
+You can use the .exe file without install python.